tabasano/wavseq/tutorial_smml.md

 ```

 in chord name, generally numbers don't mean chromatic distance. don't confuse.
-easy way of counting distance number in chord is to count only white key ignoring black on a piano.
+when key is c major etc., scale not using sharps/flats , easy way of counting distance number in the chord is to count only white key ignoring black on a piano.
 +5 means a sharp of 5th. if there is perfect 5th in the chord, 5th note will be deleted by '(+5)' because they don't appear together generally.
 when you want to use abnormal tentions like conbination of these, direct order can be used like 'c7(:8)' on your own risk.
 :8 expresses a note sharp of 5th by a half note expression. count all of the white and black key between c and g sharp on a piano.